minetest-mods/intllib/README.md

   - Type "LANG" (without quotes) as name and the language code as value.
   - Click OK until all dialogs are closed.
-Alternatively for all platforms, if you don't want to modify system settings, you may add the following line to your `minetest.conf' file:
+Alternatively for all platforms, if you don't want to modify system settings, you may add the following line to your 'minetest.conf' file:
 	language = <language code>

 Also note that there are some problems with using accented, and in general